kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 with the scheduling unit.
 In other words, the group of pods that should be preempted together matches a group that was initially scheduled together as a gang.

+Trying to formalize it, we define `WorkloadPortion` as one of {all pods in a PodGroup replica or a single pod}.
+With that definition both scheduling unit and preemption units can only be `WorkloadPortions`.

 In the future, we may want to support usecases when a single scheduling unit consists of multiple preemption groups, but we leave that usecase as a future extension (it can be addressed when we decide to extend Workload API with PodSubGroup concept - for more details see